Ed94/SectoredLang/Docs/SNode Reference.md

 ## Exe Conditional

 An if-else set of sectors.
-Sectors within are only considiered if the `<conditional expression>` resolves to a true value.Conditional.
+Sectors within are only considiered if the `<conditional expression>` resolves to a true value.
 This variant is constrained to the available sectors and operations of an exe sector.

 Available Sectors & Operations :